jscoq/jscoq/README.md

   should do the trick. build.sh tries to manage the pain of the 32/64 bit switch, you can also use regular make if you know what you are doing.

-  The next step is to build the libraries, you can use
-        $ make lib

   In order to use a browser with the file protocol you may want to start it as:
         $ chromium-browser --allow-file-access-from-files